 UNIVERSITE PARIS XII VAL DE MARNE UPEC France

 GLOBAL ALLIANCE OF MENTAL ILLNESS ADVOCACY NETWORKS

 Across Europe, the treatment of depression (with or without chronicity) can be improved both in terms of accessibility and clinical and cost-effectiveness.
 A number of studies have investigated how depression treatment in primary and specialised care settings can be improved in terms of increased accessibility in the community and more efficient use of limited resources.
 The effectiveness and efficiency with which resources are being used can be enhanced, by means of improved models of care such as ‘collaborative care’ or ‘disease management’ approaches or ‘stepped care’ initiatives.
 Blending face-to-face treatment with web-based treatment components is another powerful strategy to increase the cost-effectiveness of adult depression treatment services that can be integrated with the successful models mentioned above.
-In order to investigate this potential, we will assess the current state of depression treatment policies, practices, and clinical guidelines for the treatment of depression in routine primary and specialised care settings across a subset of eight EU countries.
-We will then evaluate the clinical and cost-effectiveness of web-based and blended treatments for depression compared to standard face-to-face treatments as currently delivered in usual care across these settings.
+In order to investigate this potential, E-COMPARED will assess the current state of depression treatment policies, practices, and clinical guidelines for the treatment of depression in routine primary and specialised care settings across a subset of eight EU countries.
+The project will then evaluate the clinical and cost-effectiveness of web-based and blended treatments for depression compared to standard face-to-face treatments as currently delivered in usual care across these settings.

 – To assess patients’ needs and preferences for Internet-based treatments for depression